ovotech/mantle/README.md

 from /dev/urandom.
 On Windows systems, Reader uses the CryptGenRandom API.
 On Wasm, Reader uses the Web Crypto API."*

-96 bits (12 bytes), the length of the IV, are read from this Reader.
+The IV is created by reading 96 bits (12 bytes) from this Reader.

 ### Zero-fill and Delete